aframevr/aframe/docs/guide/index.md

 Without A-Frame, starting a proper WebVR project is a lot of effort.
 You need to know what you are doing and repeat the same tedious work for every scene:

-Import the WebVR polyfill, look through the three.js repository examples for `VREffect`, declare a canvas, create a camera, set up lights, instantiate a render loop, wire everything together, build UI to enter VR, etc.

-Would toy sites like [zombo.com](https://zombo.com) exist if simply getting started required this much work?
-WebVR should thrive with long tail bite-sized experiences, but boilerplate is a strong barrier to motivation.

-In A-Frame, all boilerplate is reduced to one line of HTML: **`<a-scene>`**

 <video autoplay loop src="/videos/boilerplate.mp4"></video>

+WebVR should thrive with long-tail, bite-sized experiences, but boilerplate is a strong barrier to motivation of wanting to build.
+In A-Frame, all boilerplate is reduced to a single line of HTML: **`<a-scene>`**.

-All pieces of work in general are greatly reduced.
-Rather than creating a mesh, creating a geometry, creating a material, and appending to scene...we can just add one of HTML.
+And rather than creating a mesh, creating a geometry, creating a material, then appending to scene, that is all also reduced to a single line of HTML.

 ### A-Frame is Tailored for Web Developers

-HTML is arguably the easiest interface in all of computing, and it is universally understood amongst web developers and even non-developers.
-With A-Frame based on the DOM, we can manipulate scenes like we would with other web
-application: `getAttribute`, `setAttribute`, `querySelector`, etc., it's all there.

-This also means that most JavaScript frameworks and libraries integrate with A-Frame out-of-the-box. d3, React, Vue.js, Meteor, jQuery all work like a charm.

-A-Frame was built by front-end web developers *for* front-end web developers.
+With A-Frame based on the DOM, we can manipulate scenes as we would with other web application: `getAttribute`, `setAttribute`, `querySelector`, etc.  Most JavaScript frameworks and libraries integrate with A-Frame out of the box.  d3, React, Vue.js, Meteor, jQuery all work like a charm.
+A-Frame was built by web developers for web developers.
-Do you like using npm, GitHub, and the shiniest JavaScript frameworks?
-So do we.

 ### A-Frame Provides Structure to three.js

 > "A-Frame is like when MVC landed in traditional front-end work...[where] three.js is like jQuery." &mdash; @wizgrav

-[three.js][three] is amazing.
-It has provided mere mortals that ability to work with 3D WebGL.
-Though like jQuery, three.js code is very loosely structured.
+[three.js][three] has made it very accessible to develop 3D WebGL, but three.js code is often loosely structured.
+A-Frame provides a way to structure three.js code.
-This makes most three.js code hard to reuse and hard to copy-and-paste.

 **A-Frame is a declarative entity-component-system framework for three.js.**

-Developers can bundle three.js and JavaScript code within A-Frame components.
-These components can be reused and composed.
-If published and shared, these components can be used by other developers via the HTML abstraction layer.
+Developers can modularize three.js and JavaScript code within A-Frame components.
+These components can be composed with one another.
+If published and shared, these components can be used by other developers via HTML.

 ## Have Fun!

-Many believe WebVR will become the platform for the open Metaverse.
-Though these are the early days, and it will be a long journey to get there.
-There is much to do, territory to explore, things to discover.
-Being involved today is like being a pioneer.
-It's a chance to make our marks.

-It is recommended to read through the *Guide* and *Core* sections of the documentation.
+It is recommended to read through the [Guide][basic-scene] and [Core][core] sections of the documentation.
 If you have any questions, join the other hundreds of developers on [Slack][slack]!
-Welcome to the future of the web!

 [awesome]: https://github.com/aframevr/awesome-aframe
+[basic-scene]: ./building-a-basic-scene.md
 [component]: ../core/component.md
+[core]: ../core/index.md
 [custom]: https://developer.mozilla.org/en-US/docs/Web/Web_Components/Custom_Elements
 [ecs]: ../core/index.md
 [entity]: ../core/entity.md